-Art & Ecology has established working relationships with many partners, including the ASU Desert Initiative, Rubin Center for Visual Arts, Arid: A Journal of Desert Art, Design, and Ecology, Geneva HEAD University of Art and Design, Epicenter, Albuquerque Metropolitan Arroyo Flood Control Agency, and the Sevilleta Long Term Ecological Research Site, Valle de Oro Wildlife Refuge, the Center for Land Use Interpretation, Simparch, El Centro Artistico y Cultural, SeedBroadcast, Fodder Project Collaborative Research Farm, Field Studies at Australia National University, Visual March to Prespes at University of Western Macedonia, and LandMarks at Mira Costa College.
+Art & Ecology has established working relationships with many partners, including the ASU Desert Initiative, Rubin Center for Visual Arts, Working Classroom, Arid: A Journal of Desert Art, Design, and Ecology, Geneva HEAD University of Art and Design, Epicenter, Albuquerque Museum, Santa Fe Art Institute, Albuquerque Metropolitan Arroyo Flood Control Agency, Sevilleta Long Term Ecological Research Site, Valle de Oro Wildlife Refuge, Center for Land Use Interpretation, Simparch, Borderlands Restoration Institute, Greater Chaco Coalition, El Centro Artistico y Cultural, SeedBroadcast, HawkMoth Farm + Agroecology Center, Bundian Way at Australia National University, Visual March to Prespes at University of Western Macedonia, the Center for Art + Environment, and LandMarks at Mira Costa College.

 Art & Ecology currently also has active on-campus partnerships with the UNM Departments of Biology, American Studies, University Honors, Sustainability Studies, and the School of Architecture and Planning.

 prepares students to pursue